 If the Interconnection Customer requests an inverter change for the project that is only a change in manufacturer (i.e., the technology and electrical characteristics are unchanged, including the number and size of inverters), the change may be made without going through the MMA process provided the Participating TO concurs that dynamic analysis is not required.
 The Interconnection Customer shall include in its notice the current and proposed inverter manufacturer, the number of inverters, their respective MW capabilities, the maximum fault currents, and the power factor regulation range.
 The Interconnection Customer shall complete and provide the CAISO with the Inverter Data Information Sheet, containing the new inverters’ information and characteristics.

-Changes that do not qualify under this section may be evaluated under Section 6.5.1.4 of this BPM.t
+Changes that do not qualify under this section may be evaluated under Section 6.5.4.1 of this BPM.

+Changes from Full or Partial Deliverability Status to Partial Capacity or Energy-Only Deliverability Status

+Interconnection Customers electing to convert to Energy Only, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status after the Phase II Study and options available under the TP Deliverability allocation process have been exhausted can do so by submitting a written request to the CAISO.
+The requested deliverability status will become effective immediately upon submittal of the request, however changes to Network Upgrades and associated cost responsibility and financial security posting amounts will be assessed as part of the reassessment study process as described in Section 7.4 of Appendix DD to the CAISO Tariff.

 Modification Assessment Deposit

 The Interconnection Customer must include a modification assessment deposit at the time the Interconnection Customer requests modification.
-The CAISO will not commence a modification assessment without the deposit.bank be ed
+The CAISO will not commence a modification assessment without the deposit.
+The Interconnection Customer must specify the purpose of the funds within eighty (80) days of submittal.
+After eighty (80) days, the CAISO will contact the bank in order to return funds to the Interconnection Customer.

 Modification Assessment Deposit Amount